 - Self-massage.
 You know those heatable neck wraps that pop in the microwave and drape over your neck and shoulders to heat up sore muscles?
 It’s a daily indulgence in my household.
 It goes well with a few moments of self-massage on the couch.
 I often can’t afford regular massages, so I do what I can to reach my own tight spots, even if for just 5-10 minutes while I watch TV or sit talking with my husband.

 - A catnap or a yoga nidra session.
 Now and then I feel anxious to get to my to-do list and then I realize that to actually be effective at doing the things on my list, I need some rest.
 I wish I could do this daily, but even a few times a week helps fizzle out my anxieties.

 Like what you read here?
-There’s so much MORE to explore and learn with Kidding Around Yoga.
-Check out our website for our live and online teacher trainings, Yoga Alliance-approved 95-hour RCYT trainings, specialty online courses, original music, merchandise, podcast, and beyond!
-KAY even offers a 6-hour workshop designed to teach school educators and homeschool families how to bring yoga and meditation right into their classrooms (EduKAY) and an online course specifically for families to incorporate these practices into their family’s routine (Mindful Parenting).
+There’s so much MORE to explore and learn!
+Tune in to our podcast Mindful Conversation with KAY for a conversation about self-care or check out our website for our live and online teacher trainings, Yoga Alliance-approved 95-hour RCYT trainings, specialty online courses, original music, podcast, merchandise, and beyond!
+KAY also offers PreKAY, an online course to help you teach caregivers how to include yoga, meditation, and breathing into the daily routines of their babies and toddlers, and Mindful Parenting, an online course specifically for families to incorporate these practices into their family’s routine.